Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 • HB 1541: HB 1541 deeply restricts abortion at 15 weeks, effectively eliminating abortion at Planned Parenthood of Northern New England's New Hampshire health centers after 15 weeks.
 HB 1541 was defeated by the NH House by a voice vote, which means an individual representative's vote is unknown.

 • SB 573: SB 573, when first introduced, prohibits teenagers from accessing health care services, including contraception, without parental consent.
-The bill was amended in the NH Senate to become a study committee on parental consent laws.
-SB 573 now heads to the House floor on Thursday, May 2 with an Ought to Pass recommendation.
+The bill was amended in the NH Senate to become a study committee on parental consent laws, mitigating the immediate harm of the bill.
+SB 573 passed the House in a voice vote and was signed into law by Governor Sununu.

 What is a constitutional amendment?